FluxML/Optimisers.jl/docs/src/optimisers.md

 The `apply!` defines the update rules for an optimiser `opt`, given the parameters and gradients.
 It returns the updated gradients.
 Here, every parameter `x` is retrieved from the running state `v` and subsequently updates the state of the optimiser.

-Flux internally calls on this function via the `update!` function.
+Flux internally calls on this function via the `update` function.
 It shares the API with `apply!` but ensures that multiple parameters are handled gracefully.

 ## Composing Optimisers